Find answers to common questions about our coaching and mediation services

 Most divorce cases can take between 6 to 15 months, and the length of your divorce can be influenced by various factors, which a coach can help you navigate through.

 Our services cater to clients involved in both contested and uncontested cases, offering various benefits.
-Refer to point #2 for insights on how a divorce/custody coach can help.
+Refer to the "Benefits of a Coach" section for insights on how a divorce/custody coach can help.

 The divorce/custody coach can provide support throughout your case and beyond, tailored to your needs.
 You can choose the package that suits you best.